 The use of communal privileges for reinforcing the king’s status is evident in the case of the 1549 Cracow privilege.
 With this charter, Sigismund II August reconfirmed all the rights that had been granted to the Jews of Poland and Cracow by his predecessors, thus reasserting himself as the high legislator with respect to Jews in the city.
 He placed himself within the Polish tradition of law preservation (confirmation iurium), which adhered to the widespread notion of the king as a legal agent, and, respectively, of the law as the predominant force in the Polish kingdom – “Polonia rex est lex” – and hence its very soul – “lex est anima reipublicae.”

-This strategy of strengthening the king’s authority through communal privileges can also be discerned from the style of the arenga, which omitted any “external” justifications for the charter.
+This strategy of strengthening the king’s authority through royal communal privileges can also be discerned from the style of the arenga, which omitted any “external” justifications for the charter.
 In contrast to the privileges of private towns, they did not offer humanitarian or ecclesiastical-religious justifications emphasizing the necessity to tolerate the Jews (as inferiors).
 There is no economic justification regarding the Jews’ contribution to the ruler’s assets.
 The privileges of the royal Jewish communities, such as the Cracow community, were founded on the king’s right as a high legislator with respect to Jews, who did not require external justification or the legislative backing of a competing authority, in this case the Church.

 In addition to bolstering the overall status of the ruler, the communal privileges also served to strengthen certain royal prerogatives concerning Jews, which were sometimes violated by local authorities.
 Thus, in its last sentence, Sigismund II August uses the 1549 charter as a platform to assert his legal authority on Jews over other forces, many of which contested his jurisdiction in the aspiration to decide themselves on Jewish matters: “[…] and indeed those same Jews are not under a different jurisdiction, but only under our own or that of the voivode currently serving in Cracow or a person of his office, and will not abide by other laws, but adhere to the ancient statute […]” While municipal authorities tried to claim precedence with regard to general laws, they could not simply disregard royal privileges specifically targeting their region.